Repped-School/user-profiles-template/README.md

 #### Step 5: Run the Action

+1. Go to your repository on GitHub.
-1. Run the action manually in the Actions tab of GitHub to set up the board with the designated columns.
+1. Click on the Actions tab at the top of the repository page.
+1. Select the workflow you want to run (in this case, likely "Setup Project Board").
+1. Look for the "Run workflow" button on the right side of the workflow screen.
+1. Click the Run workflow button.
+If there are any input fields required, fill them out, then confirm.

 ---